StinaAxelsson/contactbook-project3/README.md

 * Python3 - This project is written only with Python as a the programming language.
 ## Other programmes
 * Google sheets - To get my google sheet document (gspread) for store the information the user insert, and to remove information.
-* Google Auth - The API to connect my gspread to the programme.
+* Gspread - The API to connect my to my programme.
 * GitHub - Making my repository and push my commited code.
 * Git - Save and commit my workspace.
 * Heroku - To deploy my programme and get a livelink.